 - Scuba dive

-Nearly 10 people drown every day in the U.S. One out of five drowning deaths involve children 14 and under.10 Males, minorities, and children under 4 have the highest drowning rates.11
+Nearly 10 people drown every day in the U.S. One out of five drowning deaths involves children 14 and under.10 Males, minorities, and children under 4 have the highest drowning rates.11

 Not all drowning victims die.
-Many who live are left with permanent disabilities.
-Lack of oxygen to the brain can cause:
+We see many victims who live after near-drownings but are left with permanent disabilities.
+Lack of oxygen to the brain can cause such serious injuries as: